Tesco vs Aldi: Which Supermarket Is Better?

 Tesco has developed a complete online grocery platform that allows customers to browse products, manage orders, and choose delivery or collection.
 Aldi’s online presence is more limited in comparison, with its main focus remaining on physical stores.

 This makes Tesco more suitable for customers who prefer digital grocery shopping or want to plan their weekly shop online.
-Aldi may still appeal to shoppers who prefer a simple, in-person experience without relying on online systems.
+Aldi may still appeal to shoppers who prefer a simple, in-person experience without relying heavily on online systems.

 Product Range and Shopping Style